 Psychology Certificate (M)

-Students pursuing a Psychology Certificate will address research methods, critical thinking skills and integrated disciplinary knowledge in psychology.
-They will also learn application of psychology while working on communication skills and sociocultural & international awareness.
+Students pursuing a Psychology Certificate will address human development, mental health, critical thinking skills, and integrated disciplinary knowledge in psychology.
+They will also learn the application of psychology to a Biblical worldview while developing communication skills.

 Student Learning Outcomes for the Psychology Certificate

-• Describe key concepts, principles, and overarching themes in psychology, including from a Christian perspective.
+• Describe key concepts, principles, and theories in psychology.

 Goal 2: Scientific Inquiry and Critical Thinking